 If I have to give you an answer to this question in only one simple sentence it’s going to be something like this:

-To give you a better and more applicable answer let’s get deeper and see what’s the main purpose of supplements and how they can help us according to science…
+Let’s get deeper and see what’s the main purpose of supplements and how they can help you according to science…

 For me, supplements are very useful artificially created products (they don’t grow on trees or in soil).

 Because of that, they are packed with all kinds of beneficial ingredients, vitamins and minerals that give plenty of benefits to the human body.

 Consuming those ingredients is scientifically proven to help you with many different things.

-Some of the basic things supplements can help you are:
+Some of the basic things supplements can help you with are:

 - Give you more energy